joelouthan/theologic.us/content/posts/family_devos-mark/2013-01-09-devotions-mark-435-41-jesus-is-lord-over-the-storm.md

 _Name some of the ways not to be afraid._

-At the end, the guys said to one another, &#8220;Who is this, that even the wind and the sea obey him?&#8221;.  _Who is Jesus?
+At the end, the guys said to one another, "Who is this, that even the wind and the sea obey him?".  _Who is Jesus?
 Who do you think Jesus is?_

 &nbsp;